fradevita/FEN/README.md

 ### Citing

-Please kindly cite this publication if the solver helps for yout research
+Please kindly cite this publications if the solver helps for yout research
 ~~~
 @article{de2021fully,
   title={A fully Eulerian solver for the simulation of multiphase flows with solid bodies: Application to surface gravity waves},